aryanrajtrangham/Courses_from_priyanshu/Computer_Architecture.md

 - MIPS = (clock frequency)/ (CPI x 10^6) = (400 x 10^6)/ (2.24 x 10^6) = 178.57
 - T = 2 x 10^6 x 2.24 x (1/400 x 10^6) = 0.0112 s

-## Discuss shared memory MIMD architecturein brief
+## Discuss shared memory MIMD architecture in brief

 - Shared Memory MIMD Architectures is known as Multiprocessor.
 It can consider a set of processors and a set of memory modules.
 Any processor can directly access any memory module through an interconnection network as displayed in the figure.
 The set of memory modules represent a global address space that is shared by all processors.
 This type of parallel machine is called Shared Memory MIMD Architectures.